mutschler/mt/README.md

 ## Settings

-Settings can be alternated via config files in JSON format, there are 3 directories in which the config can be saved:
+Default Settings can be alternated via config files in JSON format, there are 3 directories in which the config can be saved:

 `/etc/mt/`, `$HOME/.mt/` and the current directory

 just create a file called `md.json` in any of this locations to change the settings...

-alternatively you can set environment variables to change some of the settings at run time. env vars use the `MT_` prefix:
+to change settings on runtime you can either use the provided pflags (mt --help for more info) or set environment Variables with the `MT_` prefix:

-`MT_NUMCAPS=20 mt myvideo.mkv` will change the numcaps settings to 20 for this run only
+`mt --numcaps=20 myvideo.mkg` will change the numcaps settings to 20 for this run only, so will `MT_NUMCAPS=20 mt myvideo.mkv`

 ## Available Config Options: